surveamrita/Bitcoin-Miner/README.md

 # Bitcoin-Miner
-Implemented Bitcoin Miner using Actor Model in Elixir

-READ ME file for Distributed Operating Systems - Project 1
-Description: This is an distributed Bitcoin mining system based on Actor Model in Elixir/Erlang.
+Description: This is an distributed Bitcoin mining system based on Actor Model in Elixir.
 Date: September 18th, 2017

 Team members: